Connect with Us

 "I am happy for her, but at the same time, I should be the one that's got the good job," says Howland on the morning Lisa is set to start her new job.

 Howland has a master's degree in telecommunications management.
 He had a six-figure salary back in 2002.
 But that job and income level are distant memories.
-Since then, he has held a series of much lower-paying jobs — most recently as a debt collector, a position he found ethically uncomfortable.
+Since then, he has held a series of much lower-paying jobs.

 Howland's problem is his expertise was valuable in a telecom industry that doesn't exist anymore, at least as he knew it.